mrossinek/deuterium/README.md

 ### Future Ideas
 - utilize popup or preview window for longer outputs
+- automatically select block of code based on indentation level (in normal mode)
+- allow count to specify indent levels to be removed before sending code
 - preview media output (such as images)
 - allow setting break points